Get Bricks

 Popup Builder

-The Popup Builder, introduced in Bricks 1.6, is a very flexible, fully customizable solution to show popups anywhere on your website based on Interactions.
+The Popup Builder is a very flexible, fully customizable solution to show popups anywhere on your website based on Interactions.

 Save the new template, then edit it with Bricks.